Welcome to the Office of the Vice-Chancellor

 - Dealing with any enquiries that students or staff may have and direct them in the appropriate way.

 - Prepare for any Council and other governance meetings accordingly and report to them any progress or recommendations as required.

 - Delivering staff talks to keep staff informed of present and future plans and achievements.

 - Working alongside other Professional Service Departments, in particular, the Departments of Planning, Finance, Human Resources, Academic Quality & Records, Communications & Marketing and Development & Alumni Relations.

 The Vice-Chancellor's Office consists of two types of staff that can help deal with your enquiries, the Vice-Chancellor's Office team and the members of the University Executive Group.

-Please note, in order to follow the correct protocol, phone calls and meetings are booked at the discretion of the Executive Personal Assistants therefore, on occasions, Vice-Chancellor's Office staff will direct individual parties to the appropriate department who may serve as a first point of contact before speaking with one of the Executive members.
+Please note, in order to follow the correct protocol, phone calls and meetings are booked at the discretion of the Executive Personal Assistants, therefore, on occasions, Vice-Chancellor's Office staff will direct individual parties to the appropriate department who may serve as the first point of contact before speaking with one of the Executive members.